KW Cares

 Hurricane Ida Shocks Louisiana

-In 2021, KW Cares responded to Hurricane Ida, one of the largest storms in our history.
+In 2021, KW Cares responded to Hurricane Ida, one of the largest storms to affect our country.
 For the first time in our history, the Gulf States Regional Task Force set up three Command Centers because the demand for assistance was so great.
 The KW Cares Crisis Line rang every 2 minutes from 7:00 a.m.–10:00 p.m. for weeks while staff and volunteers worked 12- to 14-hour days.
 KW Cares provided approximately $3 million in support through grants, natural disaster relief, and supplies.

 2022 | Florida